Read This First

 Prompt 3: Provide a timeline of the philosophy of mind.
 Include both the relevant thinkers and the concepts introduced.

-The central claim is this: Creating a comprehensive timeline for the philosophy of mind, highlighting key thinkers and concepts, involves tracing a path through centuries of rich intellectual history.
+In plain terms: Creating a comprehensive timeline for the philosophy of mind, highlighting key thinkers and concepts, involves tracing a path through centuries of rich intellectual history.

 c.
 470-399 BCE, Socrates